Bella Paige

 Isabella Paige Yoseski (born 30 October 2001), known professionally as Bella Paige, is an Australian singer.
 She first began her career after reaching the finals on the 2014 edition of The Voice Kids Australia.
 She later represented Australia in the Junior Eurovision Song Contest 2015, placing eighth.

 In 2018, Paige placed second on season seven of The Voice Australia.

 Life and career

+Paige attended Westbourne Grammar School during her school years.

 Karaoke contest

 At the age of 9, she won a kid's karaoke contest hosted by Mornings, an Australian TV morning show, and judged by David Campbell and Ian "Dicko" Dickson.
 She walked away with tickets to see Delta Goodrem live in concert.

-The Voice Kids
+The Voice Kids Australia (2014)

 In 2014, she was a contestant on The Voice Kids.
 All coaches turned, but she chose Team Madden.
 She managed to make it to the grand final, where she was a runner-up.

+The Voice performances

 Junior Eurovision

 Paige was chosen as Australia's representative for Junior Eurovision Song Contest 2015, performing the song "My Girls", which was originally written by Delta Goodrem for her fifth studio album, but offered up as the winner's song for The Voice 2014 winner Anja Nissen, however it was later turned down by her mentor will.i.am.